filefoxper/agent-reducer/docs/advanced.md

 The `create` API returns an `reducer function`, which contains an `agent` object, an `connect` callback and a `disconnect` callback.

 1. The `agent` is a Proxy which can change state for `Model instance`.
-2. The `connect` callback is for subscribing state changes, it accepts a dispatch callback, when the state changed, the dispatch callback can receive an `Action` object, which contains a `type` (method name) and `args` (changed state).
+2. The `connect` callback is for subscribing state changes, it accepts a dispatch callback, when the state changed, the dispatch callback can receive an `Action` object, which contains a `type` (method name) and `state` (changed state).
 3. The `disconnect` callback is for unsubscribing the state change.

 Take a look at the structure.